entropy-flux/PyTannic/README.md

 ## License

-PyTannic is licensed under the Apache License, Version 2.0.
-See the LICENSE file for details.

 [![License](https://img.shields.io/badge/license-Apache%202.0-blue)](LICENSE)

+Tannic is licensed under the Apache License, Version 2.0.
+See the [LICENSE](LICENSE) file for details.